harleyQu1nn/AggressorScripts/Persistence/README.md

 **Persistence Aggressor Scripts for Cobalt Strike 3.0+**

+* Persistence_Menu.cna

-* Persistence_Menu.cna includes all scripts into one beacon menu
+   * Includes all scripts into one beacon menu

 * UserSchtasksPersist.cna